IsidoreDelpierro/numerical-methods/README.md

 # numerical-methods
 Numerical Methods for Engineering

-These are just some implementatons of algorithms used in numerical methods
+These are just some implementations of algorithms used in numerical methods